A new platform for documentation and tutorials is launching soon.

 State is a necessary requirement for Terraform to function.
-It is often asked if it is possible for Terraform to work without state, or for Terraform to not use state and just inspect cloud resources on every run.
+It is often asked if it is possible for Terraform to work without state, or for Terraform to not use state and just inspect real world resources on every run.
 This page will help explain why Terraform state is required.

 As you'll see from the reasons below, state is required.
 And in the scenarios where Terraform may be able to get away without state, doing so would require shifting massive amounts of complexity from one place (state) to another place (the replacement concept).

 »Mapping to the Real World

 Terraform requires some sort of database to map Terraform config to the real

 world.
 For example, when you have a resource

 configuration, Terraform uses this mapping to know that the resource